 State Tax Laws Allow for Plenty of Exemptions and Assistance9.24.15

-In her more than 30 years as a realtor, Terrie Cox, PC has received many questions about income tax exemptions in the State of Washington.
+In her more than 30 years as a realtor, Terrie Cox, RE/MAX Equity Group has received many questions about income tax exemptions in the State of Washington.
 Not only does Washington not have state income tax, but the state also offers a variety of tax exemptions, credits, and assistance benefitting a range of luxury home shoppers and owners.